Mombach: During the Electorate

 The location had been surrounded by a wall during the electoral times.
 Parts of this wall are components of old buildings to this day.
 The historical core of Mombach is the Lindenplatz.
 Most of the important buildings of that time grouped round the old tilia, the first chapel of Saint Nicholas, the common bakery oven and the schoolhouse.
 In 1703 the first Saint Nicholas church had been consecrated.
 Mombach has been independent from the town's clerical nobility St. Peter since then.
 The vicar of Mainz Cathedral de la Roche had been given the necessary funds.
 Shortly after this, a new municipality and schoolhouse could be erected.
 During the 18th century an ardour for the countryside occurred and Mombach could benefit from this.
 The buildings Walderdorfsche Anlage, Kesselstadtsche Anlage and the Rondell had been erected during this time.

 Second French occupation

 In 1792 General Custine abolished the electoral administration.
 With the repeated occupation of the left bank of the Rhine by the French Revolutionary Army, the collegial administration of Mombach by St. Peter had been terminated.
 After the collapse of the First Coalition, the Treaty of Campo Formio and the confirmation in the Treaty of Lunéville Mombach was added to French territory.
-Since 1801 préfet Jean Bon Saint-André governed the départment of Mont-Tonnerre and laid down the old village gates, as well as some saints' memorials in Mombach.
+Since 1801 préfet Jean Bon Saint-André governed the département of Mont-Tonnerre and laid down the old village gates, as well as some saints' memorials in Mombach.

+C'est également à cette époque que les vastes champs et prairies situés à basse altitude le long du Rhin furent asséchés par un système de digues et de fossés.
+Au moyen d'un système de barrage et d'écluses aménagé près de la ville, le barrage d'Inondation, le champ de jardins devant le rempart extérieur ouest pouvait être inondé en cas de siège.
+Les défenseurs pouvaient ainsi se concentrer sur les lignes des remparts sud et est. Le sol largement inondé rendait difficile pour les assiégeants potentiels l'aménagement de puits d'eau potable, de fossés de course, de voies de communication ainsi que d'abris et de batteries secs.